 Deep Learning Partnership offers a range of AI consulting and training solutions.
-AI technologies used include LLMs, computer vision, reinforcement learning, GPT-4, ChatGPT, langchain, Pinecone, TensorFlow, PyTorch and JAX.
+AI technologies used include LLMs, computer vision, reinforcement learning, AI agents, Gemini, ChatGPT, LangChain, Pinecone, TensorFlow, PyTorch and JAX.
 We specialize in training and deploying custom models for our clients using the latest frameworks and best practices.

 We have accumulated years of experience in growing and managing agile AI practices along with building key client and partner relationships.
 Deep Learning Partnership design, test and implement end to end AI and MLOps solutions for our Enterprise, SME and start-up clients across all business domains including healthcare, finance, transportation and energy.